 The notification also shall be furnished to parents of all new students and to all new eligible students by the Principal at the time of enrollment.

-Unless the parent or secondary school student requests in writing that the District not release information, the student’s name, address, and telephone number (if listed) shall be released to Armed Forces recruiters upon their request.
+Unless the parent or student who has reached age 18 requests in writing that the District not release information, the student’s name, address, and telephone number (if listed) shall be released to Armed Forces recruiters and institutions of higher education upon their request.

-Subject to federal opt-out rights, directory information shall be made available to Armed Forces recruiters on the same basis as it is provided to the public.
+Subject to federal opt-out rights, directory information shall be made available to Armed Forces recruiters and institutions of higher education on the same basis as it is provided to the public.

 Parents or eligible students who wish to review educational records may make a request on the appropriate form.
 Forms are available at the school and in the Central Office.
 Access shall be provided within a reasonable time frame, not to exceed forty-five (45) calendar days of District receipt of the request.
 Because, a shorter timeline is required in certain situations involving IDEA students, staff shall adhere to the District’s special education procedures for responding to such requests.